 Input text to architecture concept section.
 Anthony and Subir provide a draft to the architecture concept section.
 The WG discussed and edited the text to the following:

-In addition, 802 technologies support the nodes to discover neighboring networks information that may include 802 and non-802 technologies.
-They also provide the capability to achieve service and session continuity in a heterogeneous networking environment when nodes have a choice of connecting multiple access networks, either in stationery condition or while in movement.
+“In addition, 802 technologies support the nodes to discover neighboring networks information that may include 802 and non-802 technologies.
+They also provide the capability to achieve service and session continuity in a heterogeneous networking environment when nodes have a choice of connecting multiple access networks, either in stationery condition or while in movement.”

 802.21a Security task group update (21-11-0116-00) is presented by TG Chair, Yoshihiro Ohba